epxlp/Genetics_short_course_2016/pract4_bioinformatics/exercises/README.md

 # Exercise 1 - Generate locuszoom plots
 Go to locuszoom website (http://locuszoom.sph.umich.edu) and click 'Plot Using Your data'

-Upload the regional association results (for the relevant chromosome) already prepared for you, e.g. `chr18_assoc.txt`
+Upload the regional association results (for the relevant chromosome) already prepared for you, e.g. `bmi_clean16.assoc.linear.add`

-`The p-value column is 'P'`

-`The marker column is 'SNP'`

-`The delimiter is 'whitespace'`

-`Enter your SNP name into the box.`
+select `Plink data` format

+Specify SNP `rs8050136`

-Now, create your plot!
+Now, create your plot!<br>
+Save this plot to your USB stick as you will need to look at this again during the imputation session.

 **_Questions:_**
-> (1) Is there much resolution for the signal (many or few SNPs, small or large region)?
+> (1) Is there much resolution for the signal (many or few SNPs tested/associated, small or large region)?

 > (2) Are all associated SNPs in high LD?